freh-g/EmBioMark/README.md

 We already provide the embeddings generated with DLemb, BioKG2vec and Node2Vec.

-## Training a Model
+## Train a model

 To train a model for predictin GDA we provide the script located in Scripts/TrainModel.py.

 To list the parameters of this script run:

 ```
 Train and save the model on specific embeddings